Hockey Stick Buying Guide

 Left or Right?

-There isn't a generally accepted rule of thumb of whether you should use a right or a left-haded hockey stick.
+There isn't a generally accepted rule of thumb for whether you should use a right or a left-handed hockey stick.
 You should just go with whatever feels most comfortable when you pick up a hockey stick and play.

 What is the right hockey stick height?

 Your player type will mostly influence your hockey stick height.
-Again personal preference is super important.
-The most important is that the stick feels good in your hands but here are some guidelines that will suit most players.
+Again, personal preference is super important.
+The most important thing is that the stick feels good in your hands, but here are some guidelines that will suit most players.

 Note: Always have skates on when you measure the right height for your hockey stick.